cankologlu/tinyApp/README.md

 - cookie-session

 ## Getting Started
+- Clone the project in your favorite code editor
 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
 - From you browser enter the http://localhost:8080/ to the address bar.